Istria and Kvarner Bay

 There is an abundance of large hotels catering to families seeking activities to keep the kids happy.
 There are also plenty of campsites offering great value for money.

-The marina and tennis centre attract the sporty while the churches and museums will, in turn, attract those wanting the history and the culture.
+The marina and tennis center attract the sporty while the churches and museums will, in turn, attract those wanting the history and the culture.

 Novigrad is a typical Adriatic fishing town with stunning architecture and city walls and a natural beauty all of its own.
 The town is also home to some of the finest seafood cuisine anywhere in Croatia accompanied of course by fine Istrian wine.